flame/blis/docs/Multithreading.md

 * [Globally at runtime](Multithreading.md#globally-at-runtime)
 * [Locally at runtime](Multithreading.md#locally-at-runtime) (that is, on a per-call, thread-safe basis)

 Within these three broad methods there are two specific ways of expressing a request for parallelism.
 First, the user may express a single number--the total number of threads, or ways of parallelism, to use within a single operation such as `gemm`.
 We call this the "automatic" way.
 Alternatively, the user may express the number of ways of parallelism to obtain within *each loop* of the level-3 operation.
 We call this the "manual" way.
-The latter way is actually what BLIS eventually needs before it can perform its multithreading; the former is viable only because we have a heuristic of determing a reasonable instance of the latter when given the former.
+The latter way is actually what BLIS eventually needs before it can perform its multithreading; the former is viable only because we have a heuristic of determining a reasonable instance of the latter when given the former.
 This pattern--automatic or manual--holds regardless of which of the three methods is used.

 Regardless of which method is employed, and which specific way within each method, after setting the number of threads, the application may call the desired level-3 operation (via either the [typed API](docs/BLISTypedAPI.md) or the [object API](docs/BLISObjectAPI.md)) and the operation will execute in a multithreaded manner.
 (When calling BLIS via the BLAS API, only the first two (global) methods are available.)